Same-sex marriage in Quebec: Court ruling

-Attorney Noël Saint-Pierre argued that denying marriage to same-sex couples constituted discrimination as said couples were unable to access many legal and benefits often taken for granted by married opposite-sex couples, such as alimony, immigration rights, child support, hospital visitation rights, protection from domestic violence, etc. Saint-Pierre also refuted the religious groups' claims, citing the Netherlands, where same-sex marriage has been legal since 2001: "The fears of the religious conservatives did not materialize.
+Attorney Noël Saint-Pierre argued that denying marriage rights to same-sex couples constituted unfair discrimination, as they were unable to access legal benefits often taken for granted by married opposite-sex couples, such as alimony, immigration rights, child support, hospital visitation rights and protection from domestic violence, among others.
+Saint-Pierre also refuted the religious groups' claims, citing the Netherlands, where same-sex marriage has been legal since 2001: "The fears of the religious conservatives did not materialize.
 Christians did not stop marrying.
 Jews did not flee the country."
 Judge Louise Lemelin ruled in the couple's favour on September 6, 2002.
 The court gave the federal government two years in which to modify federal law to allow gays and lesbians to marry.
 A lawyer representing the plaintiff couple told the Montreal Gazette:

-The federal government filed an appeal of the decision of the Superior Court on September 9, 2002, but abandoned that appeal in 2003, the year same-sex marriage was legalized in Ontario and British Columbia.
-The case continued, with the group of religious conservatives opposing the plaintiffs' claims.
-The group argued that the legalisation of same-sex marriage was unconstitutional under the Constitution Act, 1867, would prevent heterosexual couples from marrying and "weaken the meaning of marriage".
-On March 19, 2004, the Quebec Court of Appeal ruled similarly to the Ontario and British Columbia courts, upholding Hendricks and Leboeuf in a unanimous 5–0 vote, and ordering that it take effect immediately.
+The federal government appealed the decision of the Superior Court on September 9, 2002, but abandoned that appeal in 2003, the year same-sex marriage was legalized in Ontario and British Columbia.
+However, the case continued, with the religious groups still opposing the plaintiffs' claims.
+The groups argued that the legalisation of same-sex marriage was unconstitutional under the Constitution Act, 1867, would prevent heterosexual couples from marrying and would "weaken the meaning of marriage".
+On March 19, 2004, the Quebec Court of Appeal ruled similarly to the Ontario and British Columbia courts, upholding the case, now Catholic Civil Rights League v.
+Hendricks, in a unanimous 5–0 vote, and ordering that it take effect immediately.
 Hendricks and Leboeuf immediately sought a marriage licence; the usual 20-day waiting period was waived, and they were wed on April 1 at the Palais de justice in Montreal.
 Hendricks said, "The floodgates seem to be open and it looks like Canada is going to become the first North American country that has equal marriage...
 This is wonderful."
 Following the court decision, provincial Attorney General Marc Bellemare announced that the government would abide by the ruling.
 The Quebec decision meant that more than two-thirds of the Canadian population were living in provinces where same-sex marriage is legal.
 Subsequent cases, as well as federal legislation, have expanded this number to cover the entire country.